Equation#

 The declaration of an equation is similar to a set, parameter,

-or variable, in that it requires a container, a name, a domain (if applicable),
+or variable, in that it requires a container, an optional name, a domain (if applicable),

 and an optional description.
 For a complete list of available arguments, see